moonwalk4290/spotifydownloader/README.md

 # spotifydownloader

 ## The Goal of the Project
-You can download your Spotify playlists directly from YouTube.
-The process is simple, you just need copy your playlist url and paste it onto terminal.
+You can download your Spotify favorite song and playlists directly from YouTube.
+The process is simple, you just need copy your playlist or song url and paste it onto terminal.

 ---